This stuffed cabbage casserole recipe is a hearty vegetarian dinner. It’s a delicious combination of leeks, tomatoes, cabbage, and mozzarella.

 - 28 oz can tomatoes

-- 3 tbs pine nuts or chopped walnuts
+- 1 tbs pine nuts or chopped walnuts for garnish optional

-Heat 2 teaspoons of oil in a pan over medium heat, and add the leeks and broth.
-Bring to a simmer, cover, and reduce heat to medium-low.
-Cook until leeks are tender, about 15 minutes.
-Drain and set aside.
+- Heat 2 teaspoons of the olive oil in a skillet over medium heat, and add the leeks and broth.
+Cover, bring to a simmer, and reduce heat to medium-low.
+Cook until the leeks are tender, about 10 minutes.
+Drain the liquid and set the leeks aside.

-Heat the tomatoes in the pan over medium for about 10 minutes, or until most of the liquid is gone.
+- While the leeks are cooking, place the tomatoes in another skillet, and stir in the salt and maple syrup.
+Heat the mixture over medium high heat for about 5 minutes, stirring periodically, until most of the liquid is gone.

-Layer the food in the 9x13 pan as follows: place half of the cabbage in the baking dish, followed by half of the tomato sauce, leeks, buffalo mozzarella, and pine nuts.
-Repeat with another layer, but save a few cabbage leaves and a little tomato sauce to place on the top.
+- Layer the food in the 9 x 13 pan as follows: place half the cabbage in the baking dish, followed by half the tomato sauce, half the leeks, and half the sliced mozzarella.
+Repeat with a second layer in the same order, saving a bit of tomato sauce to sprinkle on top.

 - Bake the casserole for 25 minutes, or until it begins to turn brown at the edges and the cheese has melted.
 Garnish with pine nuts or walnuts and fresh herbs, if desired.
 Serve warm.